 H-versions of Standard Mathematics Courses

 The mathematics department offers H-versions of the standard introductory mathematics sequence for honors credit.
 These courses are: Math 140H, Math 141H, Math 241H, Math 246H, and Math 240H.
-The H-versions should be accessible to most honors students in the university.
-H-classes are open to students who have taken earlier H-classes, or are in the University Honors Program, or have the instructor's permission.
+The H-versions are open students who are in the University Honors Program.
+Students who are in departmental honors programs of other departments are also welcome to join.
+Students who are in other honors programs on campus may request permission to join.
+Permission will be given on a seat-available basis.
 The basic subject matter of these courses is constrained, because each course is a prerequisite for other mathematics courses.
 However, instructors have considerable freedom to enrich the courses.
 In general, enrichment means that the instructor will present more realistic applications in greater detail, or will discuss connections with other branches of mathematics or the sciences.

 The freshman calculus courses (Math 140H and Math 141H) are designed for the general honors students with solid background in high school mathematics.
 The sophomore mathematics courses (Math 240H, Math 241H, and Math 246H) are designed primarily for honors students who intend to major in engineering or the sciences.
 (Naturally, students in other disciplines with an interest in mathematics are still welcome.)
 These latter courses are often taken by honors students who enter the university with two semesters of advanced placement credit for calculus.